Your Hunter College ID Card is Your OneCard

 For textbooks reserved for your class...

-Visit library.hunter.cuny.edu and click the Reserves tab in the search box.
+Visit library.hunter.cuny.edu and click the Reserves tab.
 Your professor may have reserved textbooks for your class.
 Not all classes have textbooks on reserve.

 For textbooks that the Library owns...

-Visit library.hunter.cuny.edu and click the Books tab in the search box.
+Visit library.hunter.cuny.edu use the OneSearch box.
 You can search for any textbooks including older editions.
 The Library does not have copies of all textbooks.

 For textbooks that the Library does NOT own...

-NOTE: If a book is on reserve at another CUNY library, you may not be able to borrow it.
+NOTE: If a book is on reserve at another CUNY library, you may not be able to check it out but you can still visit to use it in the library.
 Please call the appropriate library to find out.
 Hunter undergraduates are not allowed to borrow books from the CUNY Law Library.

 Alternatively, you can search a public library.